Integration with LDAP¶

 ldapsearchtakes the appropriate DN from the search results and tries to bind using the password entered by the user to check if the password is correct. - If

-USER_AUTH_LDAP_ORGANIZATION_NAME_ACCOUNT_ATTRIBUTEis configured, the backend will try to find an organization the user belongs to using the config value as an attribute name.
-If the attribute is set in the LDAP user profile, the user will be mapped to the organization on the DataRobot side. - If the
+USER_AUTH_LDAP_ORGANIZATION_NAME_ACCOUNT_ATTRIBUTEis configured, the backend tries to find an organization the user belongs to using the config value as an attribute name.
+If the attribute is set in the LDAP user profile, the user is mapped to the organization on the DataRobot side. - If the

 USER_AUTH_LDAP_DIST_NAME_TEMPLATE- template for converting DataRobot usernames into LDAP DN, e.g.,CN=$username,OU=Users,DC=example,DC=org

 USER_AUTH_LDAP_BIND_DN- DN of the service LDAP accountUSER_AUTH_LDAP_BIND_PASSWORD- password for the service LDAP accountUSER_AUTH_LDAP_SEARCH_BASE_DN- LDAP node that contains all the DR users, (e.g.,OU=Users,DC=example,DC=org)USER_AUTH_LDAP_SEARCH_SCOPE- LDAP search scope (ONELEVEL or SUBTREE, default is SUBTREE)USER_AUTH_LDAP_SEARCH_FILTER- LDAP search query (default:(cn=$username), LDAP = (&(objectClass=user)(uid=$username)), AD = (&(objectClass=user)(sAMAccountName=$username)))USER_AUTH_LDAP_ORGANIZATION_NAME_ACCOUNT_ATTRIBUTE- the organization name attribute in the LDAP user profile.
-If not configured, user organization mapping will not be performed.
+If not configured, user organization mapping isn't performed.

 See User-Specific IAM Role Usage for more details on S3 Impersonation

-ENABLE_S3_ROLE_ASSUMPTION- Bool value to enable S3 role assumption (default: False)USER_AUTH_LDAP_ATTR_S3_ROLE_ARNS- The name of the ldap attribute containing zero or more Amazon Resource Name(s) (ARN) that should be utilized when ingesting data for the DataRobot user.
-When multiple ARNs are specified for a user, they will be tried iteratively until one with access to the object is located.S3_ROLE_ASSUMPTION_DEFAULT- An optional ARN to add to the user-specific list of ARNs supplied via ldapS3_ROLE_ASSUMPTION_SESSION_PREFIX- String prefix to add to AWS session names when assuming roles for ingest; see Assumed Session Names for more details (default: DATAROBOT-APP)
+ENABLE_S3_ROLE_ASSUMPTION- Bool value to enable S3 role assumption (default: False)USER_AUTH_LDAP_ATTR["s3_role_arns"]- The name of the LDAP attribute containing zero or more Amazon Resource Name(s) (ARN) that should be utilized when ingesting data for the DataRobot user.
+When multiple ARNs are specified for a user, they're tried iteratively until DataRobot locates one with access to the object.S3_ROLE_ASSUMPTION_DEFAULT- An optional ARN to add to the user-specific list of ARNs supplied via ldapS3_ROLE_ASSUMPTION_SESSION_PREFIX- String prefix to add to AWS session names when assuming roles for ingest; see Assumed Session Names for more details (default: DataRobot-APP)

-DataRobot will use this mapping to find the email address of the user in the corresponding LDAP record.
+DataRobot uses this mapping to find the email address of the user in the corresponding LDAP record.

-For example, users in the FreeIPA directory have a mail attribute, so in order to configure DataRobot to use that, we need to configure the app in the following way:
+For example, users in the FreeIPA directory have a mail attribute, so in order to configure DataRobot to use that, configure the app in the following way:

 # helm chart values snippet